Indian Art and Architecture

-Art in India did not aim at objective presentation of the human or social facets of life.
+Art in India did not aim at the objective presentation of the human or social facets of life.
 It was primarily the fruit of the artist’s creative meditation and effort to project symbols of divine reality as conceived and understood by the collective consciousness of the people as a whole.
-It is a vast, unending social and religious endeavour of devotees to depict the forms of the gods and goddesses they worshipped.
+It is a vast, unending social and religious endeavor of devotees to depict the forms of the gods and goddesses they worshiped.

-Any tourist desirous of understanding the real significance of Indian art should be prepared patiently to go to the length and breadth and savour deep of the symbolic meanings that make up a world of their own.
+Any tourist desirous of understanding the real significance of Indian art should be prepared patiently.
+To go to the length and breadth and savor deep of the symbolic meanings that make up a world of their own.

-The four elements of Indian art the divine principles, the cosmos in its two fold manifestation of good and evil, man and the material world.
-The Indus Valley people were prolific in the arts of house-building, stone and clay statuary, bronze-casting, making of ornaments of gold and silver, and cutting of beads in various semi-precious stones like agate, carnelian, chalcedony, ivory-carving and weaving.
+The four elements of Indian art are the divine principles, the cosmos in its two-fold manifestation of good and evil, man and the material world.
+The Indus Valley people were prolific in the arts of house-building, stone and clay statuary, bronze-casting, making of ornaments of gold and silver, and cutting of beads in various semi-precious stones like agate, carnelian, chalcedony, ivory-carving, and weaving.
 The beautiful objects of domestic use that have been unearthed reflect the refined taste of their makers.

-Art was developed at many centre and the two great stupas of Bharhut and Sanchi give evidence of almost a continental planning.
-A similar art movement flowered during the Kushana period and Mathura emerged as the new centre of art.
-This art movement was the offshoot of the aesthetic endeavour that started in full swing.
+Art was developed at many centers and the two great stupas of Bharhut and Sanchi give evidence of almost a continental planning.
+A similar art movement flowered during the Kushana period and Mathura emerged as the new center of art.
+This art movement was the offshoot of the aesthetic endeavor that started in full swing.
 During the period of the Kushana emperors an exceedingly active school of sculpture and architecture flourished in Gandhara, that is, from Taxila to the Swat Valley.

-The arrival of Islam in 1206 revolutionised Indian architecture.
-The Muslim monuments in India comprise mosques, mausoleums, palaces, citadels and cities.
-Their special features include the dome, arch, perforated Jail work, inlay decoration as well as
+The arrival of Islam in 1206 revolutionized Indian architecture.
+The Muslim monuments in India comprise mosques, mausoleums, palaces, citadels, and cities.
+Their special features include the dome, arch, perforated Jail work, inlay decoration as well as artistic calligraphy.

 The art of metal casting always received great attention in India and is of the highest antiquity.
 The southern school of Indian bronzes, which flourished between the tenth and thirteenth centuries, was of such aesthetic quality and creative abundance that it is regarded as representing that art at its best.
 One of the great creations of Indian art is Shiva Nataraja.